AlanFernandes8/Python-ML/README.md

 # Python-ML

-In this repository has Machine Learning algorithms have been implemented using Python
+In this repository Machine Learning algorithms have been implemented using Python